MilesHD/intro-to-js/session-1-transcript.md

 4. Finally, you should learn JavaScript because GE needs you to learn JavaScript.
 Not only for the opportunities of using JavaScript with Predix, but I have seen JavaScript in production being used in ways that i've never seen before, and that's not a good thing.

-## What is JavaScript

-Before we dive into what JavaScript is and is not, we're going to have a brief history lesson.
-Not only because I personally find it really fascinating, but because it's vital to understand where we came from and how we got here to understand why the langauge is what it is.

-### History

-Let's jump back to 1995.
-Netscape made Navigator, one of the first popular web browsers, and they wanted to add interactivity to the next version, Navigator 2.
-They hired Brendan Eich for the job and he wanted to write a scheme interpreter, but Netscape thought the syntax was too weird and wanted him to use somthing more familiar like Visual Basic or Java.
-The langauge he wrote was a mix of three languages, Java because he had to, Scheme, and Self, and in about 10 days he had completed the first version of LiveScript.
-To give you a basis of comparison, smalltalk80, considered one of the best designed languages of all time, was designed in about 8 years.
-If Netscape had been a better managed company, they may have taken a few more weeks to work out some of the kinks, but instead they shipped it as is.
-At the same time, Sun and Netscape realized they need to work together against Microsoft, so Microsoft wouldn't play them against eachother.
-But the biggest area of contention between the two companies was what to do with LiveScript.
-Sun's position was to put Java in Netscape's browser and kill Livescript.
-Netscape wanted a simpler programming model to capture a wider developer base.
-They were at an impasse, when the suggestion came, possibly as a joke, "Lets change the name to JavaScript."
-And it worked.
-And even though they tried to kill language, Sun claimed the copyright to JavaScript and gave Netscape a lifetime license.

-Microsoft was watching all of this, and decided they needed to copy Netscape's model to stay competitive so they reverse engineered the JavaScript engine and called it JScript.
-Netscape, alarmed the language was being embraced and extended, decided it needed to be standardized, and ended up of all places at the European Computer Manufacturer's Association.
-The standards committe, which actually had a significant presence from Microsoft, created the standard, but couldn't call it JavaScript, so they published it with the working title ECMAScript.
-So now we have JavaScript, JScript, and ECMAScript are all the same language.

-### Ancestry

-As we've just learned, the parts of Java that JavaScript took are it's syntax and part of its unfortunate name.
-JavaScript really is a horrible name in my opinion, because it confuses it's relationship with Java and the connotation of script is that it's not a real programming language or that you would never do anything significant with it.
-It kinda paints a picture of Java's dopey little brother right?

-In reality, JavaScript gets its primary features from two pretty obscure languages.
-Those features are first class functions and lexical scope from a language called Scheme, and a protypal object system from a language called Self.

 ## Syntax